 Installing on DigitalOcean¶

-If you want to install Central on own server but you're not sure what cloud provider to choose, we recommend DigitalOcean, which provides an excellent starting point for Docker installations like ours.
-The $5/month tier will be enough for most projects (see performance notes).
+If you want to install Central on own server but you're not sure what cloud provider to choose, we recommend DigitalOcean.
+Start here.

 If you got excited when you saw mention of Docker above, and you already have your own destination and process for managing Docker deployments, you're all set to go.
 Central is entirely defined via Docker Compose, which means the

 docker-compose command will be all you need to manage the entire system.